frankfan168/Linux-Command-Note/Chap11 Shell Environment.md

 ```

 * **Startup Files For Login Shell Sessions**
-* The ~/.bashrc file is probably the most important startup file from the ordinary user’spoint of view, since it is almost always read.
+* The .bashrc file is probably the most important startup file from the ordinary user’spoint of view, since it is almost always read.

 <img src="Chap11/startupfile_login1.png" width="700">